REAL SALT LAKE WEEKLY UPDATE

 Midfielders Charlie Adams and Andrew Brody along with defender James Moberg have been signed to new contracts for the 2018 season.
 Midfielder Danny Cruz was already under contract for 2018.

-Additionally, the Monarchs announced that the club has declined the contract options of defenders Kyle Curinga and Max Lachowecki; midfielders Diego Calvo, Daniel Haber, Chase Minter; and forward Skyler Milne.
+The Monarchs have declined the contract options of defenders Kyle Curinga and Max Lachowecki; midfielders Diego Calvo, Daniel Haber, Chase Minter; and forward Skyler Milne.
 Defenders Emilio Orozco, Riggs Lennon and Taylor Peay are out of contract with the club.

-After the announcement, the Monarchs roster stands at ten players.
+After both announcements, the Monarchs roster stands at 13 players.

 Real Salt Lake Academy

-The next Academy games in the Salt Lake Valley will be Dec.
-9 against Strikers FC at 11:00 a.m. for the U-17s and the U-19s at 1:30 p.m.
-The matches will be the first held at the Zions Bank Real Academy in Herriman.
+The RSL Academy teams will return to the Salt Lake Valley for contests with Strikers FC on Dec.
+9 at 11:00 a.m. for the U-17s and the U-19s at 1:30 p.m.
 The full RSL Academy schedule can be viewed here: rsla.ussoccerda.com

 The Zions Bank Real Academy Campus in Herriman - located at 14788 South Academy Parkway (3718 West) - MUST be entered off of Mountain View Corridor, just West of the Facility